-3 The calculation showing the 2.46% is on Line 14 of "Rev Impact Calc - Silver Creek" of Attachment JD-2.
+&lt;sup>3 The calculation showing the 2.46% is on Line 14 of "Rev Impact Calc - Silver Creek" of Attachment JD-2.

-Mortgage") which secures most of its utility property for the benefit of the holders of Indiana American's bonds and after the acquisition, the Silver Creek System will become subject to the lien of the General Mortgage, if approved by this Commission.
+an Indenture of Mortgage dated May 1, 1968, as supplemented and amended (the "General Mortgage") which secures most of its utility property for the benefit of the holders of Indiana American's bonds and after the acquisition, the Silver Creek System will become subject to the lien of the General Mortgage, if approved by this Commission.
 Id. at 10-11.